 They represent the food service workers who will prepare these meals.

-Here from their here for from the SEIU website.
+Here from the SEIU website.

-Summer feeding after school snacks and meals play a critical role in helping children achieve access to quality nutrition, child care, and educational enrichment activities.
+Summer feeding, after-school snacks, and meals play a critical role in helping children achieve access to quality nutrition, child care, and educational enrichment activities.

 It's all there on the SEIU, the Service Employees International Union website.